 1. INTRODUCTION

 Pea (Pisum sativum L.) is a common green leguminous vegetable grown in temperate and subtropical climates (Kalapchieva et al., 2021).
-It has consistently ranked among the top four crops farmed for human consumption, both as a fresh vegetable and as a dried seed.
+It has consistently ranked among the top four crops after…… farmed for human consumption, both as a fresh vegetable and as a dried seed.
 Central Asia, the Near East, Abyssinia, and the Mediterranean have all been identified as pea-growing regions based on genetic diversity (Ali et al., 2021).
-In the edible pea-green pod section, it contains digestible proteins (7.2g/100g), carbs (15.8g/100g), lipids (0.1g/100g), minerals (0.8g/100g), vitamin 'A' (600-3300 I.U/100g), calcium, magnesium, phosphorus, copper, Sulphur, and iron (Gopalan et al., 2007).
-Loams, silt loams, and good texture soils with a pH of 6.0-7.5 and strong moisture-holding capacity yield the best results.
-Rowland et al. (1994) reported that enhancing the nitrogen condition of the soil boosts the yield of the crop produced in rotation with pea.
+In the edible pea-green pod contains digestible proteins (7.2g/100g), carbs (15.8g/100g), lipids (0.1g/100g), minerals (0.8g/100g), vitamin 'A' (600-3300 I.U/100g), calcium, magnesium, phosphorus, copper, Sulphur, and iron (Gopalan et al., 2007).
+It requires loams, silt loams, and good textured soils with a pH of 6.0-7.5 and strong moisture-holding capacity to achieve maximum yield. .
+Rowland et al. (1994) reported that enhancing the nitrogen condition of the soil boosts the yield (from how much to what) of the crop produced in rotation with pea.

-Pea is one of the self-pollinated diploids (2n=14) annual pulse crop and is valued as high proteinious food (Bishnoi et al., 2021).
-It is widely grown in the cooler temperate zone and in the highland of tropical region of the world.
-The pulse as a group in Ethiopia constitutes considerable number and diversity of crop species (Abuali et al., 2012).
-Field pea is amongst the most important legume crop of India belongs to family Leguminoseae, the area under pea production in India likely to be stagnating due to competition of irrigated wheat and other pulses crops with wider consumer use (Ali et al., 2009).
+Pea is aself-pollinated diploid crop (2n=14), an annual pulse crop and is valued as high proteineous food (Bishnoi et al., 2021).
+It is widely grown in the cooler temperate zone and in the highland tropical region of the world.
+Field pea is amongst the most important leguminous crop inIndia belonging to family fabaceae, the area under pea production in India likely to be stagnating due to competition of irrigated wheat and other pulses crops with wider consumer use (Ali et al., 2009).

 The elements of variability, such as the phenotypic and genotypic coefficients of variation, heritability, and genetic advancement, serve as crucial instruments for assessing heterogeneity within a population, thereby facilitating the processes of evaluation and selection for enhancement (Mawblei et al., 2022).
 In addition, correlation analyses allow for the investigation of the magnitude and directionality of the association between distinct traits.
 Although correlation studies do not establish a causal relationship, they elucidate the patterns of association between various component traits and yield, as well as the overall impact of specific traits on yield.
 (Anand et al., 2024).
 However, correlation does not adequately clarify the causal relationships among various traits, thereby necessitating the use of the path coefficient methodology to systematically classify the effects into direct and indirect influences separately (Thakur et al., 2024).
 Through the implementation of path coefficient analysis, genotypic correlations can be dissected into the direct and indirect impacts of multiple traits on yield (Mahbub et al., 2015).
-The present experiment was, therefore, conducted to know the to assess the association of different horticultural traits with pod yield with an overall goal of identifying the variety/line that is most suitable for growth.
+The present experiment was, therefore, conducted to assess the association of different horticultural traits with pod yield with an overall goal of identifying the variety that is most suitable for growth.

 2. material and methods